joojscript/phoenix_reactify/README.md

 ## Installation

+My first idea was to release it as a mix archive, so that you could use it in any project, once installed, just like ```mix phx.new``` command.
+But since mix archives cannot bundle dependencies (and this project has), I had to release it in two different ways:
-The package is available in Hex, so just paste this into your **mix.exs** file:
+  - As a hex.pm package, that you can install like this, pasting this code into your **mix.exs** file:

 ```elixir
 def deps do